Subaru Vehicles Surge Forward When Trying to Shift into Park

 Bare, et al., v.
 Subaru of America, Inc. ∞

-A second lawsuit was filed a few months later in September of 2019.
+A second lawsuit was filed a few months later in September 2019.
 The plaintiffs all tell a similar tale.

 For example, one 2016 Legacy owners says she was stopped with her foot on the brake when the vehicle suddenly accelerated as she attempted to shift into PARK.